ayumi-aiko/Re-Malwack-Daemon/README.md

 - WSL or a Standard GNU/Linux with basic bash tools and make

 # katana
-- This program is now available in a GUI with [Katana](https://github.com/ayumi-aiko/Katana)
 - Katana is a program for managing the daemon in CLI.
 - Below are argument usage examples:
 ```